Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Capped Public Goods

 Based on this computation of the subdifferential of the objective function of \cref{eq:shmyrev cp capped}, we can now prove that an optimal solution to the program will form a Lindahl equilibrium.

-\begin{theorem} Assume that valuations are rescaled such that $v_{ij} > 1$ for all $v_{ij} \ne 0$.
-Let $x^*$ be an optimal solution to \cref{eq:shmyrev cp capped}.
-Then there exist zero-respecting prices $p$ such that $(x^*,p)$ forms a Lindahl equilibrium for the capped public goods setting. \end{theorem} \begin{proof} \iffull We apply the KKT conditions of \Cref{thm:subdiff-kkt} to \cref{eq:shmyrev cp capped}.
+\begin{theorem} [Optimal Solutions are Lindahl] Assume that valuations are rescaled such that $v_{ij} > 1$ for all $v_{ij} \ne 0$.
+Let $b^*$ be an optimal solution to \cref{eq:shmyrev cp capped} with induced allocation $x^* = (x_j(b^*))_{j \in M}$.
+Then there exist zero-respecting prices $p$ such that $(x^*,p)$ forms a Lindahl equilibrium for the capped public goods setting. \end{theorem} \begin{proof} We apply the KKT conditions of \Cref{thm:subdiff-kkt} to \cref{eq:shmyrev cp capped}, noting that Slater's constraint qualification is satisfied by a solution setting all $b_{ij}$ to a sufficiently small but positive value.
 For convenience, let us label the constraints of the program using the notation of the KKT conditions:

 All these functions are affine and thus differentiable, with singleton subdifferentials.

 Let $b^*$ be an optimal solution to \cref{eq:shmyrev cp capped}.
 By \Cref{thm:subdiff-kkt}, we know that there exists a subgradient $g^* \in \partial f(b^*)$ such that